Glossary of Production Terms

 Producer – Responsible for overseeing all phases of production for financial and managerial control; working with the Production Company throughout the filmmaking process to ensure that production is completed on time and on budget; and providing the Director with the needed production personnel.

-Production Assistant (P.A.) - The entry-level position on the crew.
+Production Assistant (PA) – the entry-level position on the crew.
 PAs handle an assortment of odd jobs and errands in the office and on the set.
+Many individual departments have their own PAs (Office PA, Costume PA, Camera PA, Set PA, etc.)

-Production Designer - The "architect" of the physical appearance of the set.
-Responsible for planning and overseeing the creation of the sets, scenery, costumes, and other items that appear in front of the camera.
+Production Designer – The “architect” of the physical appearance of the set.
+Responsible for planning and overseeing the creation of the sets, scenery, set decoration, and other items that appear in front of the camera.
 The Art Director reports to the Production Designer.

-Property Master - Responsible for the procurement, placement and maintenance of set props, hand props and action props.
-Props are items that are used by an actor; set dressing are items that appear on camera but are not used by an actor.
+Property Master – Responsible for the procurement, placement and maintenance of set props, hand props and action props.
+Props are items that are used/handled by an actor; set dressing are items that appear on camera but are not used/handled by an actor.

 Set Decorator – Head of the Set Dressing Department.
 Responsible for working with the Production Designer on set design and decoration; overseeing the dressing of the set with appropriate items; and managing the acquisition of set items.

-Transportation Coordinator - Head of the Transportation Department.
-Responsible for being liaison between other departments and the Transportation Department; and scheduling and coordinating drivers for actors and crew, to and from set.
+Transportation Coordinator – Head of the Transportation Department.
+Serves as liaison between other departments and the Transportation Department; and scheduling and coordinating drivers for actors and crew, to and from set.